 This environmental complex consists of 4 independent but complementary projects:

-In creating this ecological complex, we reflect an awareness that we are ‘the guardians of nature and not their owners’.
+By creating this ecological complex, we reflect an awareness that we are ‘the guardians of nature and not their owners’.

 The gender inequalities in the labour market in Tunisia convey the high rate of unemployment amongst women with higher education diplomas who are in the majority on university benches and yet are a minority in employment.
 Nearly two-thirds of unemployed university graduates university are women and out of a total of 223,000 registered unemployed graduates, 145,000 are women according to the National Institute of Statistics (INS) which is owing in part to familial strains such as taking care of children.